Guidelines for Foreign Teams

 • Chronological Index

-• Once assignments are given, track their progress (date started, date completed, date transferred to another person, etc.).
-See that all assignments are being actively worked on, offering encouragement, support, listening to concerns, dealing with problems, answering questions, gathering prayer requests.
+Once assignments are given, track their progress (date started, date completed, date transferred to another person, etc.).
+See that all assignments are being actively worked on, offering encouragement, support, listening to concerns, dealing with problems, answering questions and concerns.

 Important!
 Never send the next assignment until the current assignment is finished and ready to be sent to your top translator for final polishing.